0bi0/StaffDocsSample/content/Roles/Subroles/Staff Manager.md

 - Identify and responsibly deal with internal issues & problems.

 The **Staff Manager** role will be a sub-role since people who have it may also handle other things.
-This is **not a primary or sole responsibility**, and will be split across multiple users.
+This is **not a primary or sole responsibility**, and will be split across multiple management members.